GET HEALTHY NOW

 Least worst sweeteners

-“Least worse” are so called because they have a minimal effect on blood surge and/or insulin levels.
+“Least worst” sweeteners have minimal effect on blood sugar and/or insulin levels.
+These include:

 Worst worst sweeteners

-“Worst worst” so-called because they cause (or probably cause) a rise in blood sugar and/or insulin include:
+“Worst worst” sweeteners are those that cause (or are likely to cause) a rise in blood sugar and/or insulin.
+These include:

 • Maltitol